AmyAme1ia/UoM_XMLParser/README.md

 ## Testing
 TO DO: Add in testing criteria/ conditions.
-Parser output was confirmed of the exonic locations and sequence for GRC37 and GRCh38 by comparison to UCSC (https://genome.ucsc.edu/) for each genome build for LRG_62 (FOXP3 and LRG_517 (RB1).
+Parser output was confirmed of the exonic locations and sequence for GRC37 and GRCh38 by comparison to UCSC (https://genome.ucsc.edu/) for each genome build for LRG_62 (_FOXP3_) and LRG_517 (_RB1_).

 ## Limitations
 Identified limitations of FoxyParser include:

-•	Not currently accounting for sequence differences between genome builds.
+*	Not currently accounting for sequence differences between genome builds.
 This limitation should be addressed in future iterations of FoxyParser.
-•	Output file currently does not include: o	HGNC accession number o	Information regarding intronic length or sequence o	Information regarding transcripts RefSeq ID, length or sequence o	Information regarding the protein.
+*	Output file currently does not include:
+  *	HGNC accession number
+  *	Information regarding intronic length or sequence
+  *	Information regarding transcripts RefSeq ID, length or sequence
+  *	Information regarding the protein.
 Including ID number, length or sequence
-•	Glob module cannot identify and list files located within the ‘Downloads’ file.
+*	Glob module cannot identify and list files located within the ‘Downloads’ file.
 Workaround: ensure FoxyParser and downloaded LRG files are not located within the ‘Downloads’ folder prior to running the tool.

 ## Further Development